 Downtown Celebrity Concerts have been produced by Nantucket Arts Council for over two decades.
 The productions showcase outstanding professional musicians from the national and international musical scenes, keeping music alive on Nantucket for our year-round residents.
 Traditionally, these concerts feature monthly concerts from March through May.

-Nantucket Arts Council’s fall festival opens Friday, September 30 and closes on Sunday, October 8 of Columbus Day Weekend.
-This year, we will celebrate events in the Nantucket Cultural District in "Imagination at Sea."
-The annual festival will feature the broad array of arts and culture on Nantucket, with plans are in progress for this year’s celebration to include visual, musical, theatrical, literary, and other fine arts along with appreciation of the island’s historical, architectural, and other cultural assets.
+A celebration of arts and culture on Nantucket.
+Many of the island's arts and cultural groups have scheduled special programs during the festival.
+The annual features a broad array of arts and culture on Nantucket, a celebration which includes visual, musical, theatrical, literary, and other fine arts along with appreciation of the island’s historical, architectural, and other cultural assets.

 This year the Arts Council was honored to present the Nantucket Arts Council Merit Award to Beverly Hall.
 Beverly Hall has contributed and nourished the arts community since moving to the island in 1964.
 On her arrival, she established the Children's Gallery on Old South Wharf and launched art classes for children.
 Her life long career commenced as a black and white portrait photographer and recorder of the island's physical beauty with a deep connection to the essence of her camera's subject.
 The arts and spirituality are central to Beverly's life witnessed in the development and care of her Madaket home and gardens.
 In most recent years, Beverly Hall has created and performed in "Hanna in Her Garden: An Afternoon at Greater Light.”
 Hanna Monaghan and her sister Gertrude, who transformed Greater Light from a livestock barn into their summer home and artistic retreat in the 1930s, were daring, eclectic, and passionate about the arts.
 Beverly Hall brings the spirit of Hanna to life as she reads from Hanna’s writing and memoirs in the lush garden of the NHA’s Greater Light historic property.
 With an insatiable appetite for creativity, Beverly is also embarking on an Nantucket Community Television show called "Passion for People," interviewing and collaborating with exciting Nantucket artists.
 Inspiring and mentoring many artists, Beverly Hall has served many years on the Nantucket Arts Council Board.